nrkno/sofie-core/packages/documentation/docs/user-guide/features/sofie-views.md

 ![Active Rundown Shelf](/img/docs/main/features-and-configuration/active-rundown-shelf-example.png)

-A page which automatically displays the currently active rundown, and shows the Shelf in full screen.
+A view which automatically displays the currently active rundown, and shows the Shelf in full screen.
 Can be useful for the producer to have on a secondary screen.

 A shelf layout can be selected by modifying the query string, see [Shelf layout](shelf-layout).

-## Specific rundown - shelf
+## Specific Rundown - Shelf

 `/rundown/:rundownId/shelf`